LlamaTouch/AgentEnv/README.md

 2. **Preinstalled Apps**.if you use our [tasks set](docs/instructions), you should preinstall [these apps](docs/app_package/app_package.csv) in your android device.These apps need to be involved in the process of executing our tasks set by the agent.

-3. **Initialize AgentEnv instance**.

-To initialize an instance of `AgentEnv`, you need to configure several parameters that define the environment's behavior and its interaction with devices.
+3. **Initialize AgentEnv instance**.To initialize an instance of `AgentEnv`, you need to configure several parameters that define the environment's behavior and its interaction with devices.
 Below is a detailed explanation of the parameters involved in the initialization process:

 - `device_serial`: This parameter specifies the serial number of the device that the agent will connect to.
 It can be an IP address (for devices connected over a network) or a USB-connected device's serial number.
 For example, the device connected over a network with the IP address `10.29.212.189` on port `5555`.